zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 The monotonous word, the real word.
 The word that is doubtful.
 The word without two ideas The word of repulsion.
 Waste is the word.
 The permanent word.
 This is what it is.

-“Bright” is the Word of Honor.
+"Bright" is the Word of Honor.
 (The Great Niddezah (7-2) 1 Should be applied from where it goes.)
 Sadness arisen. (ii) nation sadness and jara Sadness caused a strong sorrow, a hug physical sadness, a Domnasa gave a strong appeal of sadness.
 Constipated. (iii) The same was known by you.